Full name: kilonewton

 You can use this form to select from known units:

-The SI prefix "kilo" represents a factor of 103, or in scientific notation, 1E3.
+The SI prefix "kilo" represents a factor of 103, or in exponential notation, 1E3.

 So 1 kilonewton = 103 newtons.